spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/20-create-cox-cluster.md

     <WarningBox>

     Use the network rules specified in the [Network Rules](/clusters/public-cloud/cox-edge/network-rules) documentation.
-If you fail to add the required network rules Palette will be unable to deploy the cluster to Cox Edge.
+If you fail to add the required network rules, Palette will be unable to deploy the cluster to Cox Edge.

     </WarningBox>

       #### Worker Pool configuration:
       - Node pool name: The name of the worker node pool.
-      - Enable Autoscaler: Enable to automatically scale the size of the node pool.
+      - Enable Autoscaler: Enable this option to automatically scale the size of the node pool.
 Set a minimum and maximum pool size.
-      - Rolling update: Apply the update policy.
-Expand first launches new nodes and then terminates old notes.
-Contract first terminates old nodes and then launches new nodes.
+      - Rolling update: Apply the update policy. **Expand first** launches new nodes and then terminates old notes. **Contract first** terminates old nodes and then launches new ones.
       - Additional Labels: Add Kubernetes values to the cluster.
-      - Taints: Toggle to enable taint.
+      - Taints: Toggle on to enable taint.
 If enabled, you will have the option to specify the taint label.
       - Cloud Configuration:
         - Deployment Name: The name to assign the Cox Edge deployment.
         - PoP: The Cox Edge location to target.